 If you want to share a video on Facebook, LinkedIn or Twitter, it’s best to use a horizontal video format.
 But if you want to share a video on Instagram, you’ll need to use a square format and you will need to share it to Instagram from your mobile device or phone (unless you have another paid tool).

 Your video can be as simple as stringing together photos in a video.
 I like to use Wave.video to do this.
 It costs a little to have this tool, but it’s super simple.

 [made with wave.video]

 As a writer, I like to have my articles automatically converted into video with Lumen 5.
 It pulls key concepts from the article and puts them into video slots.
 I can edit all the video content.
-It even has a library of free photos you can use in your video.
+It even has a library of free photos you can use.
 Here’s an example:

 [Note the Lumen 5 promo at the end of the video.
 That happens because I used the free version.]

 If you plan on adding audio, it is recommended you transcribe the video.
 This means you see the words appearing at the bottom of the video.
 Data suggests that most people watch a video with the volume off, so if you are talking, people won’t hear you.

 The fastest (and easiest way) to this is to use a transcription service such as Rev Transcription Services.
 For as little as $1/minute you’ll receive a transcription of your video which you upload with your video.

 To give your video (and personal brand) even more exposure, share it on social media!

 Sharing your video on different social platforms helps expand your reach and gives your personal network a glimpse of your professional life.